-But, if you’re interested in changing your body using free weights in a gym setting, I found some problems with Movie Star Body that I just can’t ignore.
+But, if you’re interested in changing your body using free weights in a gym setting or at home, I found some problems with Movie Star Body that I just can’t ignore.

 First, there’s too much filler in Movie Star Body.
 Greg O’Gallagher, the creator, has written sections inside the program that span thousands of words but really don’t provide any actionable strategies to get you leaner or build muscle.

 With titles like “The Problem With Most Bodyweight Courses”, I can’t help but roll my eyes.
 I wish he would stop selling us on the program after we already bought the program.
 It’s a waste of my and your time.